Wingham Blending Board/Carding Board

 To create your own multicolour or multifibre type rollags.
 Simply lay out stripes of carded or combed fibres or combine bits and pieces of textured bits and pieces.
-Lightly card or brush them into the carder board wires.
+Lightly card, press or brush them into the carder board wires.
 The mini carder or a large carder can be used as a brush in reverse or a carder in the normal working position.
 You can even use a soft paint brush.
 No rules ! just allow yourself to be creative.

-Take the pair of dowels roll off the fibres to make a ready to spin rollag.
+Take the pair of dowels and roll off the fibres to make a ready to spin rollag.

 It is a similar method to blending on a drum carder but a more portable unit.

 It can also be used for the carding preparation of fibres it can be set up clamped to a table and using a standard hand carder, fibres can be prepared on the board.
 This is the old style of carding from the time when card cloth was first developed.
 It was known as a stock card.
 You may sometimes see old illustrations of them in use with the carder board attached to the end of a bench.

 Built from 5/8th thick plywood to give a solid flat surface.

 Card cloth is 72 point stainless wire.